carpentries/instructor-training/instructors.md

     whether you deemed them ready to go forth to the checkout session.
 *   If any of the participants seemed unprepared (e.g., had no questions), ask them to sign up for another discussion session.

-### Rubric:

-*   Have you been a learner, helper, or instructor at a workshop before?
-    If so, which one(s), and what were the most interesting or surprising things you learned?
-*   What pre- and during-workshop responsibilities does each instructor have?
-*   What lesson have you selected for your demonstration lesson?
-*   Have you tested installation of the required software?
-*   How long do you think it will actually take to teach?
-    (Alternatively, how far do you actually expect to get?)
-*   Are you adapting or modifying the lesson material?
-    If so, how and why?
-*   Are there things in the material that you don't understand or feel uncertain about?
-*   Where in the material learners are most likely to misunderstand things or get lost, and why?
-*   What are you most excited about teaching?
-(Be specific.)
-*   What are you most apprehensive about teaching?
-(Be specific.)

 ## Testimonials